This post contains affiliate links. Read the full disclosure here.

 I think all this, plus the location, contributes to another big factor: how much you stay inside the magic.
 At Disney World, you can completely immerse yourself in the Disney bubble and forget that the outside world exists.
 For me, this is a little harder to do at Disneyland, where you walk outside the gates and see non-Disneyland right next door.

 But at Disney World, they knew to anticipate the crowds, and the design and layout of the park allows for that a bit better (okay, minus that Peter Pan/Small World bottleneck in Magic Kingdom).
-Generally Disney World has wider walkways, more room for queues (seriously, those tiny Fantasyland queues that were basically just added onto the walkways were not fun), and open spaces to make the park feel less cramped.
+Generally Disney World has wider walkways, more room for queues, and open spaces to make the park feel less cramped.

 Disney World Pros & Cons